 The act of sharing these gifts is at the heart of building community and a sense of togetherness.

 As how we meet and gather continues to evolve, we are offering funding to support your projects that spark new relationships between community members, create opportunities for social connection, and inspire community resilience.

 About the Inspiring Community grant

-This special cycle of the UTown@UBC Community Grant Program provides up to $500 for small community-building projects that can be done from a distance or in-person with all health & safety protocols in place (additional plan and approval processes may apply).
+This special cycle of the UTown@UBC Community Grant Program provides up to $500 for small community-building projects that can be done online or in-person with health & safety protocols in place (additional plan and approval processes may apply).

 UTown@UBC, part of UBC Campus + Community Planning, provides these grants in collaboration with the Vancouver Foundation’s Neighbourhood Small Grants (NSG).
 Our grant is one of the many granting programs in a regional network of community organizations that serve neighbourhoods across British Columbia.

-We acknowledge that the UBC Vancouver campus is situated within the traditional, ancestral and unceded territory of the xʷməθkʷəy̓əm (Musqueam), and that grant projects may take place across other Indigenous lands and traditional territories.
+We acknowledge that the UBC Vancouver campus is situated within the traditional, ancestral and unceded territory of the xʷməθkʷəy̓əm (Musqueam), and that participants may be joining in from across other Indigenous lands and traditional territories.

 Who can apply

 - Students, faculty, staff at UBC Vancouver, or neighbourhood residents of Musqueam, University Neighbourhood Association (UNA), or Acadia Park.

 - If you are not eligible or are a member of the UBC Okanagan community, please look through the NSG network for a neighbourhood grant program in your community.

 This grant is intended to fund new project ideas that inspire others with a sense of community connection and involvement while achieving the following outcomes: